-Keep your tablets in their blister or bottle, until it is time to take them.
+Keep your tablets in their blister or bottle pack until it is time to take them.

-If you take the tablets out of the blister or bottle they may not keep well.
+If you take the tablets out of the blister or bottle pack they may not keep well.

-Keep the medicine in a cool dry place where the temperature stays below 30°C.
+Keep TOPRA in a cool dry place where the temperature stays below 25°C.

-Do not store it or any other medicines in the bathroom, near a sink or windowsill.
-Do not leave it in the car.
+Do not store TOPRA or any other medicines in a bathroom or near a sink.
+Do not leave it in the car or on window sills.